Download the latest newsletter hereDownload

 You can see the Department for Education Programmes of Study for each year group here.

 The Luckwell Curriculum Policy includes detailed information about our approach to the National Curriculum, including organisation

 You can view and download our whole school overview for 2017 / 2018.

 You can find the end of year expectations in Reading, Writing and Maths for each year group by following this link to the National Association of Headteachers' assessment guidance page.
 We use these expectations to divide the curriculum up into year groups.

-Through this upcoming year we are introducing an Enquiry Curriculum model for planning across the school.
+At Luckwell we follow an Enquiry Curriculum model for planning across the school.
 Essentially, this means that teachers will be planning question-based enquiries that draw together a number of programmes of study across different subjects into a meaningful project or theme, and allows children to be active co-constructors of their learning.

 We use "Letters and Sounds" to teach our children phonic knowledge.
 A good introduction to the scheme, plus a number of free resources, can be found here.